-This is a PtypInteger64 value containing a unique identifier the messaging server generates for each user.
-The client MUST NOT specify this property when adding Permissions for a new user, but MUST specify it when modifying or deleting Permissions for a user that already exists in the Permissions List.
+This is a PtypInteger64 value that contains a unique identifier that the messaging server generates for each user.
+The client MUST NOT specify this property when adding permissions for a new user, but MUST specify it when modifying or deleting permissions for a user that already exists in the Permissions List.

-The client MUST include this property in the ROP request buffer for the RopSetColumns message before reading rows from the Table Object returned in the response to RopGetPermissionsTable.
+The client MUST include this property in the ROP request buffer for the RopSetColumns message before reading rows from the Table object that is returned in the response to RopGetPermissionsTable.
 The server MUST include this property in those rows.

-There are two reserved values for PidTagMemberId:
+The following table lists the two reserved values for PidTagMemberId.

-Value Description 0xFFFFFFFFFFFFFF Anonymous Client: The server MUST use the Permissions specified in PidTagMemberRights for any anonymous users that have not been authenticated with user credentials.
-0x00000000000000000 Default User : The server MUST use the Permissions specified in PidTagMemberRights for any users that have been authenticated with user credentials but do not appear anywhere else in the Permissions List.
+Value Description 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF Anonymous Client: The server MUST use the permissions specified in PidTagMemberRights for any anonymous users that have not been authenticated with user credentials.
+0x0000000000000000 Default User : The server MUST use the permissions specified in PidTagMemberRights for any users that have been authenticated with user credentials but do not appear anywhere else in the Permissions List.